• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Content Optimization and Technical SEO Errors

 Do the people you’re bringing to your website align with what you’re offering?
-Ignoring SEO (search engine optimization) can result in an underperforming website that ultimately prevents good-fit visitors from reaching your content.
+Ignoring SEO (search engine optimization) can result in an underperforming website that prevents good-fit visitors from reaching your content.
 The best place to start is by identifying SEO issues through a website audit and resolving them.

 1. High Bounce Rate